isomerpages/moe-catholichigh/_secondary/Talent Development/Music Elective Programme.md

 They will require a pass in the Selection Exercise by the school, consisting of:

 *   *   An e-listening test on Western and Non-Western music traditions
-*   A performance audition of 2 contrasting solo pieces on an instrument or voice, with a total duration of 5 to 10 minu
+*   A performance audition of 2 contrasting solo pieces on an instrument or voice, with a total duration of 5 to 10 minutes

 The Selection Exercise for 2023 Level 1 CHS MEP::